Everything you need to be exams ready.

 Find out how repeating can affect your finances if you are funded by Student Finance England, as well as visa advice.

-Sitting exams for anyone can be a stressful time as you try to balance preparation, study and nerves during exams.
-Student Support & Wellbeing (SSW) and the Skills for Academic Success (SAS) team have guidance for managing your wellbeing and information on how to study well during exams.
+Sitting assessments for anyone can be a stressful time as you try to balance preparation, study and nerves during assessments.
+Student Support & Wellbeing (SSW) and the Skills for Academic Success (SAS) team have guidance for managing your wellbeing and information on how to study well.